 Playing 19 years with the Red Sox (only Yaz played in more games) enabled Dwight Evans to rank among team leaders in a number of batting categories.
 No Red Sox fielder approaches Evans in the number of Gold Gloves.
 The only major league outfielders with more are Willie Mays, Roberto Clemente, Al Kaline, and Ken Griffey, Jr. – pretty good company.

-After baseball, Evans worked for the White Sox in their minor league system for a few years, then hooked on with Colorado as major league hitting instructor in 1994.
-He was welcomed back to Boston in 2001, serving first as a roving instructor and then, in 2002, as hitting coach for the Boston Red Sox.
-Dewey is a frequent visitor to Red Sox functions and currently serves as a player development consultant for the team.
+After baseball, Evans worked for the White Sox in their minor-league system for a few years, then hooked on with Colorado as major league hitting instructor in 1994.
+He was welcomed back to Boston in 2001, serving first as a roving instructor and then, in 2002, as hitting coach for the Red Sox.
+Dewey is a frequent visitor to Red Sox functions and for many years – into 2014 – serves as a player development consultant for the team.

 It has often been said that Evans' career statistics are similar to many in the Baseball Hall of Fame.
 Bill James has written, "Dwight Evans is one of the most underrated players in baseball history."
 He did so making the case for Evans to be brought into the Hall in a lengthy piece from Grantland in 2012.6